retrosnob/retrosnob.github.io/pythonbook.md

 ![Thonny user interface](http://retrosnob.github.io/Thonny_shell.png)

 Thonny tips:
-If your program hangs, use the red Stop button
+If your program hangs, use the red Stop button to halt it.
+You can clear the shell by right-clicking on it and choosing Clear.
+Thonny has an "assistant" that warns you of

 # Variables and data types